PasiKoodaa/LocalTranslator/README.md

 - **Connection issues**: Verify KoboldCPP is running and accessible at the specified URL
 - **Incomplete translations**: Try reducing batch size
-- **Slow performance**: try Gemma 3 12B or run on a machine with better GPU/CPU
+- **Slow performance**: Try Gemma 3 12B abliterated or run on a machine with a better GPU/CPU.
-- **My language is not in the app**: just edit the main.py code, the LLM (Gemma 3) propably can understand and write your language
+- **My language is not in the app**: Edit the main.py code; the LLM (Gemma 3 abliterated) probably can understand and write in your language.